-- 1. provide for a range of uses aligned with the planned knowledge, research, health, education and innovation urban development intent - 2. provide complementary land uses and services that contribute to a high level of amenity and lifestyle offering for employees, visitors, and the local community - 3. facilitate 24/7 activities with commensurate levels of services and safety - 4. provide for the adaptive re-use of the Boggo Road Gaol in a manner that incorporates a variety of uses that encourage activity and interaction between local workers, the community and visitors - 5. establish an urban framework of land uses, built form and movement networks, that is representative of the high frequency public transport located within the precinct - 6. prioritise active transport and micro-mobility over private vehicles - 7. provide legible, direct, convenient, inclusive and safe active transport links to and from the central bridge and public transport - 8. establish new and enhanced public and private open spaces including early provision of a new permanent Outlook Park - 9. provide landscaped streets and public realm, incorporating lighting, shade, and shelter - 10. provide a high-quality, accessible, and comfortable network of indoor and outdoor spaces that encourage collaboration, spontaneous interaction and information sharing, and - 11. deliver fit-for-purpose buildings that complement existing architecturally significant built form, providing smooth transition between public and private realms at ground level.
+- 1. provide for a range of uses aligned with the planned knowledge, research, health, education and innovation urban development intent - 2. provide complementary land uses and services that contribute to a high level of amenity and lifestyle offering for employees, visitors, and the local community - 3. facilitate day and night activities with commensurate levels of services and safety - 4. provide for the adaptive re-use of the Boggo Road Gaol in a manner that: - a. incorporates a variety of uses that encourage activity and interaction between local workers, the community and visitors; and - b. provides a focal point for the community and incorporates community uses - 5. establish an urban framework of land uses, built form and movement networks, that is representative of the high frequency public transport located within the precinct - 6. prioritise active transport and e-mobility over private vehicles - 7. provide legible, direct, convenient, inclusive and safe active transport links to and from the central bridge and public transport - 8. establish new and enhanced public and private open spaces including: - a. the early provision of a new permanent Outlook Park51, and - b. an enhanced Boggo Road Gaol Park. - 9. provide landscaped streets and public realm, incorporating lighting, shade, and shelter - 10. provide a high-quality, accessible, and comfortable network of indoor and outdoor spaces that encourage collaboration, spontaneous interaction and information sharing, and - 11. deliver fit-for-purpose buildings that complement existing architecturally significant built form, providing smooth transition between public and private realms at ground level.

-$\,$ 51 $\,$ For guidance, refer to section 4.2.8 of the Implementation strategy.
+51 For guidance, refer to section 4.2.8 of the Implementation strategy.

-Figure 13: Sub-tropical atrium blending indoor and outdoor spaces at the Translational Research Institute, Dutton Park (Image credit: CRRDA).
+Figure 12: Sub-tropical atrium blending indoor and outdoor spaces at the Translational Research Institute, Dutton Park (Image credit: CRRDA).